polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 ### Combined

-Coming back to the three main motivations and how they can be implemented with these runtime APIs changes:
+Coming back to the three main features and how they can be implemented with these runtime APIs changes:

 **1. Multi-Block-Migrations**: The runtime is being put into lock-down mode for the duration of the migration process by returning `OnlyInherents` from `initialize_block`.
-This ensures that no user provided transactions can interfere with the migration process.
-It is absolutely necessary to ensure this since otherwise a transaction could call into un-migrated storage and violate storage invariants.
+This ensures that no user provided transaction can interfere with the migration process.
+It is absolutely necessary to ensure this, since otherwise a transaction could call into un-migrated storage and violate storage invariants.
 The entry-point for the MBM logic is `last_inherent`.
-This is a good spot since any data that is touched in inherents is not MBM-migratable anyway.
-It could also be done before all other inherents or at the end of the block in `finalize_block`, but there is no downside from doing it in `last_inherent` and the other two motivations are in favour of this.
+This is a good spot, because any data that is touched in inherents, is not MBM-migratable anyway.
+It could also be done before all other inherents or at the end of the block in `finalize_block`, but there is no downside from doing it in `last_inherent` and the other two features are in favour of this.

 **2. `poll`** becomes possible by using `last_inherent` as entry-point.
 It would not be possible to use a pallet inherent like `System::last_inherent` to achieve this for two reasons.
 First is that pallets do not have access to `AllPalletsWithSystem` that is required to invoke the `poll` hook on all pallets.
-Second is that the runtime does currently not enforce the order or inherents.
+Second is that the runtime does currently not enforce an order of inherents.

 **3. `System::PostInherents`** can be done in the same manner as `poll`.